shortstheory/APStreamline/README.md

 By default, port 5000 is used for sending RTP packets and port 5001 is used for sending and receiving RTCP packets.

+On the Raspberry Pi, use `sudo modprobe bcm2835-v4l2` to load the V4L2 driver for the Raspberry Pi camera.

 ## Usage

 On installing `adaptive-streaming`, run it from the terminal as so: